Thomas Wales: Early life and education

 Thomas Wales was born in Boston, Massachusetts.
 He was a graduate of Milton Academy, where he roomed with Joseph Patrick Kennedy II, the son of Robert F. Kennedy.
-Wales graduated from Harvard University and the Maurice A. Deane School of Law, where he graduated with distinction in 1979 and served as the Editor-in-Chief of the Hofstra Law Review.
+Wales graduated from Harvard University in 1974 and Hofstra University‘s Maurice A. Deane School of Law in 1979, where he graduated with distinction and served as the Editor-in-Chief of the Hofstra Law Review.
+In 1983, Tom became an Assistant United States Attorney in Seattle, Washington, where he specialized in fraud prosecutions.

+In addition to his work as a prosecutor, Tom was very active in civic organizations and public service.
+Tom served as a member of the Seattle Planning Commission, and was on the Mayor's Citizen Advisory Committee.

 Career

 In 1995, a student at the high school that Wales' son attended brought a gun to school and shot and injured two classmates.
 Soon after, Wales became involved in Washington CeaseFire, most visibly as a vocal supporter of an unsuccessful 1997 state referendum that would have required gun owners to use trigger locks.
 Wales later became president of CeaseFire.
 As a community volunteer, he was active in civic organizations and served as a trustee of the Federal Bar Association.

-Wales worked as an Assistant U.S. Attorney at the United States District Court for the Western District of Washington in Seattle, specializing in the investigation and prosecution of fraud in banking and business.
+Wales worked as an Assistant U.S. Attorney in the United States Attorney’s Office for the Western District of Washington in Seattle, specializing in the investigation and prosecution of financial fraud.

-Assassination
+Death

-On the evening of Thursday, October 11, 2001, at approximately 10:40 p.m., Wales was sitting at his computer in his home office in his basement.
-A gunman avoided the security lights in Wales' backyard and shot him in the neck, through a window, with a handgun.
+On the evening of Thursday, October 11, 2001, at approximately 10:40 p.m., Wales was sitting at a computer in his office in the basement of his home at 108 Hayes Street.
+A gunman avoided the security lights in Wales' backyard and shot him once in the neck and once in the chest through a window, using a Makarov pistol fitted with an aftermarket barrel.
 The killer left shell casings behind.
 The shots were heard by a neighbor who called 9-1-1.
-It has been reported that a lone male suspect was seen fleeing the scene.
+The FBI state that a lone male suspect was reported to have been observed fleeing the scene.

 Wales died at a hospital the next day.
-He is believed to be the only U.S. federal prosecutor in history to have been victim of an assassination.
+He is believed to be the only U.S. federal prosecutor in history to have been assassinated.